quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 The following variables are supported: `SV_HOSTNAME`, `G_PASSWORD`, `SV_TAGS`, `SV_MAXCLIENTS`, `SV_PRIVATECLIENTS`, `SV_PRIVATEPASSWORD`, `SV_ALLOWVOTE`, `SV_VOTEDELAY`, `SV_VOTELIMIT`, `SV_ALLOWVOTEMIDGAME`, `SV_ALLOWSPECVOTE`, `SV_VOTEFLAGS`, `SV_WARMUPREADYPERCENTAGE`, `SV_WARMUPDELAY`, `SV_WARMUPREADYDELAY`, `SV_WARMUPREADYDELAYACTION`, `G_INACTIVITY`, `G_ALLTALK`

 Note that command line parameters have the lowest priority.
-This means, if you set the `sv_maxClients` in the `server.cfg`, you will not be able to alter it through these environment variables anymore.
-The definition in the `server.cfg` will always override that of command line parameters.
+This means, if you set the `sv_maxClients` in the `autoexec.cfg`, you will not be able to alter it through these environment variables anymore.
+The definition in the `autoexec.cfg` will always override that of command line parameters.
 This can be a source for errors and confusion.

 ### Volumes

 In the `volumes` section you compose a Quake Live server configuration by mounting the configuration files from your computer directly into the correct place of the Quake Live server installation inside the Docker container.
-Here is a complete list of that mappings.
+Here is a complete list of those mappings.

 ```yml
 volumes: